 “I was very isolated,” he says of being the only Black student.
 “I felt like I was the only one in the world and so what I did was build community and hang out with other African Americans who were on Campus.
 And that is where I learned about social justice and education that helped me intertwine computing with those kinds of things.”

-Read the complete spotlight, written by Owen Kibenge, on the AAAS website.
+Read the complete spotlight on the AAAS website.